 The Ferrari F40 (Type F120) is a mid-engine, rear-wheel drive sports car built from 1987 to 1992.

-As the successor to the 288 GTO, it was designed to celebrate Ferrari’s 40th anniversary and was the last Ferrari automobile personally approved by Enzo Ferrari.
-At the time it was Ferrari’s fastest, most powerful, and most expensive car for sale.
-The car debuted with a planned production total of 400 units, but a total of 1,311 cars were manufactured with 213 units destined for the United States.
+As the successor to the 288 GTO, it had been designed to celebrate Ferrari’s 40th anniversary and was the last Ferrari automobile personally approved by Enzo Ferrari.
+At the time it had been Ferrari’s fastest, most powerful, and costliest car available.
+The car debuted with a planned production total of 400 units, but a complete of 1,311 cars were manufactured with 213 units destined for the US.

 |Early Price||: $400,000 USD (1987)|